 Certification clarity: Vegan logo application only needed for processed food products - India food safety authority

-FSSAI formally launched the national Vegan logo in 2022, mandating traceability as well as compliance with new specific vegan regulations as key criteria for food firms looking to pass the certification process and be endorsed to get the logo to display on all relevant products.
+FSSAI formally launched the national Vegan logo in 2022, mandating traceability as well as compliance as key criteria for food firms looking to pass the vegan product certification process.

 South Korea’s Ministry of Food and Drug Safety (MFDS) is clamping down on liquid tea sachets sold as health functional foods to elderly consumers.

 Most of these products claimed to contain a high percentage of expensive raw materials, such as red ginseng, velvet antler, and cheonma (Gastrodia elata) when only trace amounts were present.